 The result is smaller, more powerful reels.
 In practice, however, this means we can now poke our diminutive 1000 or 2000 size reel at a much larger class of fish than was traditionally advisable.

-What’s more, you can expect to prevail in an unbalanced encounter in favor of the fish.
+What’s more, you can expect to prevail in an encounter with a fish.
 In short, modern bass spinning reels punch well above their compact size and considerable lightweight.

 On the bass front, 1000 to 2500 will be your go-to finesse sizes.
 I like these sizes for flipping and pitching rapid fire.